cnqiangfu/CV/content/authors/admin/_index.md

 - Visitors
 ---

 was born in Hunan, China.
-He is a final year Ph.D. with the National Engineering Laboratory for Robot Visual Perception and Control Technology, College of Electrical And Information Engineering, Hunan University, China, under the supervision of Prof. Hongshan Yu.
-He is also currently a Visiting Scholar with the University of Alberta, Robotic and Vision Group, Edmonton, AB, Canada, under the supervision of Prof. Hong Zhang (IEEE Fellow).
+He is in the final year of Ph.D. with the National Engineering Laboratory for Robot Visual Perception and Control Technology, College of Electrical And Information Engineering, Hunan University, China, under the supervision of Prof. Hongshan Yu.
+From 2019 to 2020, He is a Visiting Scholar with the University of Alberta, Robotic and Vision Group, Edmonton, AB, Canada, under the supervision of Prof. Hong Zhang (IEEE Fellow).
 His research interests include mobile robot, visual SLAM, computer vision (email: cn.fq@qq.com).